torvalds/linux/Documentation/driver-api/dmaengine/provider.rst

 the previous transfer ended.

-This is a rather inefficient design though, because the inter-transfer latency will be not only the interrupt latency, but also the scheduling latency of the tasklet, which will leave the channel idle in between, which will slow down the global transfer rate.
+This is a rather inefficient design though, because the inter-transfer latency will be yest only the interrupt latency, but also the scheduling latency of the tasklet, which will leave the channel idle in between, which will slow down the global transfer rate.